novika-lang/novika/README.md

 ### Cons

 * A mish-mash of everything.
-Specialization and strict separation of concern (= simplicity) helps thought, generalization does not.
+Specialization and strict separation of concerns helps thought, generalization doesn't.
 It doesn't make programs run fast either.
+The latter is a huge problem in Novika.
+It's very slow.
+Very.

 * Novika is one of the purest expressions of dynamism (or, more specifically, *doesn't-give-a-f\*ck-ism*), on par with maybe